scdrake config internals

 If we modify the example of local config above to

-then the whole FOO_NAMED_LIST
+then the whole FOO_NAMED_LIST parameter will be replaced

 during a config merge, and that is the desired behaviour.